Neil Peart ― Discography: Solo and with other musicians

 "Momo's Dance Party" from A Work in Progress

-In 1992, Neil participated in the Buddy Rich Scholarship concert, a move that astonished most in the drumming community.
-Neil is first and foremost a rock drummer, but with the Buddy Rich Band he was stretching into Jazz and doing pretty well.
-After that experience, Neil was inspired to play more music with a big band.
+In 1992, Peart participated in the Buddy Rich Scholarship concert, a move that astonished many in the drumming community, given that he is first and foremost a rock drummer.
+But with the Buddy Rich Band he was stretching into jazz.
+After that experience, Peart was inspired to play more music with a big band.

-In an interview in the February 1995 Modern Drummer with William F. Miller (WFM below), Neil (NP) explained how the project came about:
+In an interview in the February 1995 Modern Drummer with William F. Miller (WFM below), Peart (NP) explained how the project came about:

 Song: "One O'clock Jump" (drums)